aysanaghazadeh/LocalizationHeads/README.md

 # Your Large Vision-Language Model Only Needs A Few Attention Heads For Visual Grounding [CVPR 2025 Highlight]

+## TL;DR
+This repository provides a one-shot evaluation protocol designed to support the discovery and validation of our primary contribution—Localization Heads—in Large Vision-Language Models.

 This repository contains tools for finding and analyzing localization heads in multimodal LLMs.
 The tools help identify which attention heads in a model are most responsible for localizing objects in images.

 **Paper**: [https://arxiv.org/abs/2503.06287](https://arxiv.org/abs/2503.06287)